Farmland gave way to a beautiful bay as we resumed a southward track across the Northlands of New Zealand.

 She was, sort-of.
 Maggie (from Florida) and Ursula (from Germany) had kind-of “adopted” Darien (also from Germany) when he fell in with them after losing his hiking “partner” Lukas (also also from Germany; he fell behind and apparently lost contact when his phone ran out of power).
 Now, they were at wits end with dealing with how unprepared and under-equipped Darien was.
 (I first recall meeting Lukas and Darien after Puketī as well, and was aware something weird was going on, but didn’t realize the full extent of it.
 CareFree’s first encounter with them was earlier that day, when she found them lying in the road, apparently out of exhaustion.)

 The short version of the story is that Darien was in Kaitaia on a New Zealand work-visitor visa, and spontaneously decided to join Lukas hiking when they met in Kaitaia.
 But Darien didn’t actually have much of the gear you’d expect from a hiker, and was sharing some of Lukas’s gear and basically brute-forcing his way through the wilderness in a way that made him a SAR disaster in the making.
 Lacking a tent and sleeping pad, he slept directly on the ground (very cold), under other hikers’ tent vestibules, or rolled up like a burrito in a tarp, which did very little to protect from rain.
-Lacking a water filter, well, that’s all sorts of bad news, especially with all the farms near creeks.
+He also lacked a water filter, which is all sorts of bad news, especially with all the farms near water sources.

 The rest of us tried to maintain some semblance of composure, but it was difficult since Darien wasn’t receptive to advice, rather relying on excuses and “well, I made it this far”.
 But in the strongest way we could, we highly encouraged him to take some time off, figure out what he really wanted to do, and if that was the TA, then go work to save up to get proper gear.